Efficiency Guarantees from Data: Preliminaries

-The welfare from an allocation profile $(\bidalloc_1,\ldots,\bidalloc_n)$ is the expected utility generated for both the bidders and the auctioneer, which due to quasi-linearity boils down to being the total value that the agents receive: $\sum_{i} \valagent\cdot\bidalloc_i$.
+The welfare of an auction outcome is the expected utility generated for all the bidders, plus the revenue of the auctioneer, which due to the form of bidder utilities boils down to being the total value that the bidders get from the allocation.
 Thus the expected utility of a strategy profile $\strat$ is